A nose fracture is a break in the bones of the nose.

 Surgery may be needed to set the fracture if: The fracture is severe and will not heal without surgeryThe nose is severely misshapenThe fracture impairs breathing

 Fractures of the nose.
-The Merck Manual Professional Edition website.
+Merck Manual Professional Version website.
 Available at:

 Nasal fractures.
 American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: